instavm/coderunner/README.md

 ### Configuration

-CodeRunner can be configured via environment variables.
+CodeRunner can be configured via environment variables with the `CODERUNNER_` prefix for consistency across all components (Python application, Docker container, and entrypoint script).
 See `.env.example` for available options:

 - `CODERUNNER_JUPYTER_HOST`: Jupyter server host (default: 127.0.0.1)
 - `CODERUNNER_JUPYTER_PORT`: Jupyter server port (default: 8888)